IBM/appconfiguration-razee/README.md

 ##### apikey
 **Path**: `.spec.apikey`</br>
-**Description**: apikey is required to authenticate the API calls made by the razee plugin to IBM Cloud App Configuration.= **Schema**:
+**Description**: apikey is required to authenticate the API calls made by the razee plugin to IBM Cloud App Configuration. <br/>
+**Schema**:
 ```yaml
 apikey: